erryox/Switchy/README.md

 # Switchy

+> [!WARNING]
+> At the moment, I have neither the time nor the inclination to support this program.
+If you have any issues with the stable version, you can try one of the preview builds in [this issue](https://github.com/erryox/Switchy/issues/14).
+Some bugs should be fixed in it, but there are other issues as well, which is why it’s a preview build.
+Feel free to fork this repo if you’d like to make any changes or improvements!

 Switches keyboard layout with the Caps Lock key.

 Just put [Switchy.exe](https://github.com/erryox/Switchy/releases/latest) in the startup folder (to open it press **Win+R** and type **shell:startup**).